 Lots of things we make and do can be taken home for more enjoyment.

-In the autumn and spring terms the club was open to Lower KS2 and Upper KS2 respectively.
-This term the club is open to KS1 pupils assisted by our Cool Science Assistants from Upper KS2.
+In the autumn and spring terms the club is open to Lower KS2 and Upper KS2 respectively.
+In the summer term the club will be open to KS1 pupils assisted by our Cool Science Assistants from Upper KS2.
 This year we have focused on engineering challenges opening children eyes to the what being 'an engineer' means - making catapults, paper towers , rafts and marble runs to name a few projects.

 Most of all we have FUN!!!